ChatGPTNextWeb/ChatGPT-Next-Web/README.md

 - 🚀 v2.0 is released, now you can create prompt templates, turn your ideas into reality!
 Read this: [ChatGPT Prompt Engineering Tips: Zero, One and Few Shot Prompting](https://www.allabtai.com/prompt-engineering-tips-zero-one-and-few-shot-prompting/).
 - 🚀 v2.7 let's share conversations as image, or share to ShareGPT!
 - 🚀 v2.8 now we have a client that runs across all platforms!
+- 🚀 v2.9.11 you can use azure endpoint now.

 ## 主要功能